YoheiHayamizu/yhayamizu/about-en.md

 permalink: /about/en
 ---

+I am a 1st-year Ph.D. student at Binghamton University and work under the supervision of Prof. Shiqi Zhang.
-My research interests are Human-Robot Interaction (HRI) with Sequential Decision Making.
+My research interests are Human-Robot Interaction (HRI), and Sequential Decision Making(SDM).
 I work on the Visual-Dialogue Navigation system that can adapt to spatial information and user intentions by interacting with humans in a physical environment to improve the robot's persuasion ability.
 I am also interested in leveraging the synergy between Reinforcement Learning and Automated Planning to bridge the gap between learning approach and knowledge representation and reasoning.